ChrisK91/Checklists/content/checklists/nutrition.md

 - check triglycerides twice per week, high tg increase risk of pancreatitis
 - check phosphate in severe malnutrition or in alcoholism
   - normal phosphate: increase intake to 100 %
-  - low phostphate: lower intake to 25 %, substitue phosphate
+  - low phosphate: lower intake to 25 %, substitute phosphate
 - aim for 100 % intake on day 7

 ## Enteral Nutrition